aljazceru/awesome-nostr/README.md

 - [nostr playground in Ruby](https://github.com/dtonon/nostr-ruby-playground)

-Data for this list is crowdsourced by the community and maintained by [@aaaljaz](https://twitter.com/aaaljaz).
+Data for this list is contributed by the community and curated by [@aaaljaz](https://twitter.com/aaaljaz).